+Code300-A

-Code30-A Professional DSP Data Analyzer and Decoder
+Professional DSP Data Analyzer and Decoder

-Software for DOS, Windows 95 and Windows 98 - last release avilable v 2.8
+Software for DOS, Windows 95 and Windows 98 - last release avilable v 2.5

-CODE30-A are available now and will replace the DOS-only versions.
+CODE300-A are available now and will replace the DOS-only versions.
 The new decoders do work in a DOS box of WINDOWS® 95 and WINDOWS® 98 in multitasking environment.
 WINDOWS® NT is NOT supported yet!

-CODE30-A is the latest in a line of developments from HOKA in Digital Signal Processing (DSP) technology to hit the HF decoding scene.
-It is the world's first and only Software Data Analyser, Demodulator and Decoder with matched filters for IBM PC Compatibles.
+CODE300-A is the latest in a line of developments from HOKA in Digital Signal Processing (DSP) technology to hit the HF decoding scene.

+It is the world's first and only fully remote controllable Software Data Analyser, Demodulator and Decoder with matched filters, based on a standard IBM PC compatible.